cloudfoundry/uaa/README.md

 In the steps above, replace:

 * `myuaa` with a unique application name
-* `1.6.3-SNAPSHOT` with the approrpiate version label from your build
+* `1.6.3-SNAPSHOT` with the appropriate version label from your build

 ### Demo of command line usage on local server